awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 + <a name="requirement-supported-region"></a>The use of an [AWS Region](https://en.wikipedia.org/wiki/Amazon_Web_Services#Availability_and_topology) that supports AWS IoT Greengrass V2\.
 For the list of supported Regions, see [AWS IoT Greengrass V2 endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/greengrassv2.html) in the *AWS General Reference*
 + An AWS Identity and Access Management \(IAM\) user with administrator permissions\.
 + A Windows, macOS, or Unix\-like development computer with an internet connection\.
 + A device to set up as a Greengrass core device, such as a Raspberry Pi with [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) \(previously called Raspbian\), or a Windows 10 device\.
 You must have administrator permissions on this device, or the ability to acquire administrator privileges, such as through `sudo`\.
+This device must have an internet connection\.

-  You can also choose to use a different device that meets the requirements to install and run the AWS IoT Greengrass Core software and has an internet connection to the same network as your development computer\.
-For more information, see the environment setup information for your device type in [Setting up AWS IoT Greengrass core devices](setting-up.md)\.
+  You can also choose to use a different device that meets the requirements to install and run the AWS IoT Greengrass Core software\.
+For more information, see [Supported platforms and requirements](setting-up.md#installation-requirements)\.

   If your development computer meets these requirements, you can set it up as your Greengrass core device in this tutorial\.
 + [Python](https://www.python.org/downloads/) 3\.5 or later installed for all users on the device and added to the `PATH` environment variable\.
 On Windows, you must also have the Python Launcher for Windows installed for all users\.